lwshen/codex-universal/README.md

 The arm64 image differs from the amd64 image in 2 ways:
 - OpenJDK 10 is not available on amd64
-- The arm64 image skips installing swift because of a current bug with mise

 The below script shows how can you approximate the `setup` environment in Codex: